productminds/inapp-templates/README.md

 ### ⭐ **Rate us with stars**

   This template provides the user with the possibility of rating *something* on a scale of 1 to 10 stars.
 This In App uses the fontawesome library for the style of the stars.
-Once, it is selected and uploaded the confirmation page is showed to the user.
+Once it is selected and uploaded the confirmation page is showed to the user.

 <div align="center">
   <img src="assets/rate-us-stars.gif" alt="Alt text" style="width:200px;">